Terradue/doc-ellip/source/solutions/workflows/quick-start/catalogue.rst

 The URL template used for querying the products is this:

-.. admonition:: URL template for product query
+..
+NOTE:: URL template for product query

     \https://catalog.terradue.com:443//eo-samples/series/mer_rr__1p/search?format=atomeop&count={count?}&startPage={startPage?}&startIndex={startIndex?}&q={searchTerms?}&lang={language?}&update={dct:modified?}&do={t2:downloadOrigin?}&start=\ **{time:start?}**\ &stop=\ **{time:end?}**\ &trel={time:relation?}&bbox=\ **{geo:box?}**\ &uid={geo:uid?}&geom={geo:geometry?}&rel={geo:relation?}&cat={dc:subject?}&psn={eop:platform?}&isn={eop:instrument?}&st={eop:sensorType?}&pl={eop:processingLevel?}&ot={eop:orbitType?}&title={eop:title?}&pi={eop:parentIdentifier?}&od={eop:orbitDirection?}&lc={t2:landCover?}&dcg={t2:doubleCheckGeometry?}

-The highlighted parts (``time:start``, ``time:end`` and ``geo:box``) are unique identifiers that refer to standardised search criteria;
+The highlighted parts (*time:start*, *time:end* and *geo:box*) are unique identifiers that refer to standardised search criteria;
 in this case the temporal range (defined by start and end time) and the geographical area (the WGS 84 coordinates and the bottom-left or top-right bounding box) the desired products have to match (the question mark after the identifier means that the parameter is optional for the search).

-The parameters in the ``<defaultParameters>`` section use these three identifiers as targets.
-This means, when the actual product query is done, the curly bracket portions are replaced with the text content of those XML elements or an empty string if there is none.
+The parameters in the *<defaultParameters>* section use these three identifiers as *targets*.
+This means, when the actual product query is performed, the curly bracket portions are replaced with the text content of those XML elements or an empty string if no default value has been provided.

 The replacement results in this query URL (shortened for readability):

-.. admonition:: Resolved URL for query
+..
+NOTE:: Resolved URL for query

    \https://catalog.terradue.com:443//eo-samples/series/mer_rr__1p/search?format=atomeop&start=\ **2012-04-06T10:24:29.000Z**\ &stop=\ **2012-04-07**\ &bbox=\ **2.99,58.45,0.53,58.26**